Crypter-File-Transfer/Crypter/Docs/Development/Coding Standard.md

 A pull request may consist of multiple, related commits.
 However, be sure to squash any "work-in-progress" commits before making the pull request.

+### Branches

+Delete remote branches after they are merged or are abandoned.